2 min read | September 2024

-Moving abroad can be an exciting time but what do you do if you have an active car insurance policy?
-It's important to think about your car insurance before you head off as it could save you additional cost in the long run.
+Moving abroad can be an exciting time, but what should you do if you have an active car insurance policy?
+It's important to consider your car insurance before you leave, as it could save you additional costs in the long run.

-More generally, please find below some information and options you may find useful prior to your departure, grouped according to the length of time you plan to be abroad:
+Below is some information and options you may find useful before your departure, grouped according to the length of time you plan to be abroad:

 Less than 1 Year

-An appropriate solution may be for you to suspend your active car insurance policy, if you are going to be living abroad for less than a year.
-If your car is not in use after a period of 28 days and you suspend your car insurance by returning your certificate and disc to us, you will receive a pro-rata refund of your last paid renewal premium for the period of suspension.
-Please note that a midterm adjustment fee of €20 may apply.
-You or any named drivers will not have any cover to drive your car during this period; but your car may continue to be protected against damage by fire or theft, depending on the terms of your specific policy and if you decide to maintain these covers.
-If your stay abroad extends into a new period of insurance then, cancelling the contract would be the better option.
+If you plan to live abroad for less than a year, an appropriate solution may be to suspend your active car insurance policy.
+If your car is not in use for 28 days or more, and you suspend your insurance by returning your certificate and disc to us, you will receive a pro-rata refund of your last paid renewal premium for the period of suspension.
+Note that a midterm adjustment fee of €20 may apply.
+During this period, neither you nor any named drivers will be covered to drive your car; however, your car may continue to be protected against damage from fire or theft, depending on the terms of your policy and whether you choose to maintain these covers.
+If your stay abroad extends into a new insurance period, cancelling the contract may be a better option.

 1-2 Years

-Normal market practice in relation to a No Claims Discount is that it is valid for a period of 2 years from the lapsed or cancellation date; provided that it has not been transferred to another vehicle.
-So, if you plan to be abroad for less than 2 years, your No Claims Discount will still remain valid.
-Your No Claims Discount recognises your previous level of insured driving experience in your own name.
+Normal market practice for a No Claims Discount is that it remains valid for up to 2 years from the lapse or cancellation date, provided it has not been transferred to another vehicle.
+So, if you plan to be abroad for less than 2 years, your No Claims Discount will still be valid.
+Your No Claims Discount reflects your previous level of insured driving experience under your own name.

 More than 2 Years

-If more than two years have elapsed since your Irish motor insurance policy was lapsed / cancelled, your No Claims Discount is no longer valid.
-However, if you have a proven claims-free insured driving experience in a different country in your own name, we may take this experience into consideration if you seek a quotation from us on your return to Ireland, subject to the appropriate verifiable documentation being provided.
-This documentation will likely constitute a No Claims Bonus Statement and/or a letter of insured driving experience in respect of the relevant country.
-Please bear in mind that all documentation you gather abroad must be verifiable and contain as much detailed relevant information as possible, e.g. in respect of dates of cover, type of insurance held, certification of claims-free insured driving, etc.
+If more than two years have passed since your Irish motor insurance policy was lapsed or cancelled, your No Claims Discount is no longer valid.
+However, if you have a proven, claims-free insured driving experience in another country under your own name, we may take this experience into consideration when you seek a quotation from us upon your return to Ireland, provided you can submit appropriate verifiable documentation.
+This documentation may include a No Claims Bonus Statement and/or a letter of insured driving experience from the relevant country.
+Ensure that all documentation obtained abroad is verifiable and contains as much detailed, relevant information as possible, such as dates of cover, types of insurance held, and certification of claims-free insured driving.

-At the outset, we would recommend that you satisfy yourself that your prospective insurance provider will be in a position to provide such documentation when the time comes to travel home; or better still, use the services of one of our affiliated companies, if one is operating in the relevant country.
+Initially, we recommend that you confirm your prospective insurance provider's ability to provide such documentation when you return home; or, better yet, use the services of one of our affiliated companies if available in the relevant country.

 Information correct as of date of publishing.
 This blog will not be updated or edited so the information may become outdated.